unparalleled-js/docs-1/docs/connectors/bigquery/scheduled-query-trigger.md

     </tr>
     <tr>
       <td>Output fields</td>
       <td>This input field appears when "Automatic schema introspection" is false.
 Use this to manually define the output fields of your query.
-The names given to the output should be identical to the column names expected.</td>
+The names given to the output should be identical to the column names expected. <br> <a href='/connectors/bigquery.html#defining-your-output-fields'>Find out how to define your output fields quickly and easily.</a></td>
     </tr>
     <tr>
       <td>Unique key</td>